whichjdk/whichjdk.com/README.md

 # Which Version of JDK Should I Use?

 There are plenty of Java™ Development Kits (JDK) distributions available.
 Pretty much all of them build on the source code of the [OpenJDK](https://openjdk.java.net), which is the open source reference implementation of the Java SE Platform Specification.
 The distributions differ in licenses, commercial support, supported platforms, and update frequency.

 ## TL;DR

-Use [Adoptium Eclipse Temurin OpenJDK 17](https://adoptium.net/releases.html?variant=openjdk17&jvmVariant=hotspot) and make sure your local version matches the CI and production version.
+Use [Adoptium Eclipse Temurin OpenJDK 17 LTS version](https://adoptium.net/releases.html?variant=openjdk17&jvmVariant=hotspot) and make sure your local version matches the CI and production version.

 ## Releases